 Quarantine Required: Depends

-Quarantine Details: Quarantine required for some countries.
+Quarantine Details: Quarantine is required for some travelers.

 Lockdown in Effect: Partial

 Events: Partially Allowed

 Transport: Operational with restrictions

 Restaurants and Bars: Open with restrictions

 Detailed Travel Advisory

 – passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 15 days before departure.
 Vaccines accepted are AstraZeneca (Vaxzevria), Janssen, Moderna, Pfizer-BioNTech (Comirnaty), Sinopharm, Sinovac or Sputnik V;